-Sometime I just get into these weird veggie moods.
-I crave greens, drool over mushrooms and pop cherry tomatoes in my mouth like candy.
-It’s a great time, honestly.
-I feel great and healthier and usually lighter, but nothing ever lasts long in my world.
+There are times when I experience extreme cravings for fresh, vegetable based foods.
+I literally crave greens, drool over mushrooms and pop cherry tomatoes in my mouth like candy.
+It’s funny because even though this change in eating habits makes me feel great, healthier and usually lighter, things only last so long in my world.
 Before you know it, I am craving bacon and devouring bread like it’s going out of style.
-But it’s nice while it lasts.
+But it’s always nice while it lasts.

-Zucchinis are amazing grilled.
-Even tastier when roasted and simply yummy when dressed in olive oil, vinegar and s+p.
+One vegetable we always crave is zucchini.
+It’s amazing grilled, even tastier when roasted and delicious when simply dressed in olive oil, salt and pepper.

-What I have never tried before though, is stuffing them.
+One method I have yet to try is stuffing them.

 Then just get in there and scoop it all out!
 Reserve the insides to sauté with the other vegetables.

-This dish is definitely a new go to!
-The zuchinni was tender and created a perfect vehicle for the even more delicious stuffing!
-Plus you could switch this up in a number of different ways.
+This dish is definitely a new go to.
+The zucchini is tender and created a perfect vehicle for the cheesy delicious stuffing!
+Plus, you could switch this up in a number of different ways.

 Vegetarian Stuffed Zucchini